bgregos/SimpleSection/README.md

 - Sure!
 Just file an issue against this project and it'll be looked at.
 Alternatively, if you want to do it yourself, submit a pull request.

 #Contributing
 Thanks for your interest.
 To get started, you'll need a working Efxclipse install, and import this repository as a project into eclipse from there.
+You'll also need maven if you want to add dependencies or package the project.

 To build for distribution outside of Eclipse, use mvn jfx:jar.
 See JavaFX-Maven-Plugin for more details.